-13.5 Configuring Classes
+13.4 Configuring Classes

-A class contains three items: a name, a test expression and option data.
+A class contains five items: a name, a test expression, option data, option definition and only-if-required flag.
 The name must exist and must be unique amongst all classes.
-The test expression and option data are optional.
+The test expression, option data and definition, and only-if-required flag are optional.